rootElmo/Dual-MIDI-to-CV/README.md

 **Implement _pitchbend_ (Not started)**

   * Get pitchbend value from the MIDI message -> add to existing output voltages (Vout = NoteVoltage + pitchbendVoltage).

+**Implement changing of MIDI channel**

+  * Done via a "programming button"
+  * Hold down button for a certain period of time to enter programming mode
+  * Send _Note On_ from the desired channel.
+After saving the channel, device will only listen to that MIDI channel.

 **Add _trigger_ outputs (POSSIBLE FEATURE)**